|

-How to Add a Schema markup for a Recipe page?
+Schema Markup for a Recipe Page

 If you’re a food blogger, chef, or just a hobbyist when it comes to cooking, you often have recipes that your friends and family are always envious of.
 Having a recipe page is the best way to spread the word and make your culinary creations shine!